Waters1993/javascript-GeolocationAPI/README.md

-# Geolocation API Workout Tracker
+# Workout Tracker using the Geolocation API

 [Experiment with the live version.](https://waters1993.github.io/javascript-GeolocationAPI/) See your current location and add some workouts!